OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 Allows you to save settings to the collar directly by dialog menu, useful for Settings that have no corresponding collar command.

 ## Fix Menus
 Sometimes menus do not load all the way.
 If you see buttons missing from your menus, press Fix.

+## Limit Range
+Allows you to set the distance within which the collar will respond to touch and chat commands.
+The default is 20m, the same distance as local chat.

 ## Resize
 This menu allows you to alter the position, Rotation and Size of your collar.